UT Data Hub

 Operational Data Store (ODS)

 With proper authorization, data from the Data Lake can be functionally validated, modeled, and transformed within the ODS using approved business logic.
+D2I uses dbt (Data Build Tool) to build and maintain transformation logic in this layer.
 The data definitions produced here enable consistent use and reuse across data spokes.

 Enterprise Data Warehouse (EDW)